Bench182/exorium/README.md

 * Crossed through commands are currently not working.

 Commands, suggestions or features we still plan to add can be seen in our [TO DO project](https://github.com/FireGamingYT/protogen/projects/1).
+If a command doesn't work, please make an [issue](https://github.com/FireGamingYT/protogen/issues/).
 #### Social commands
 |Command                                                                      |Syntax                |
 | :-------------------------------------------------------------------------: | :------------------: |